-The northbound detour for Bliss Road from Capitol Drive to the Virgil Gilman Bike Path will be initiated tomorrow Wednesday May 17, 2017 at 7am.
+The northbound detour for Bliss Road from Capitol Drive to the Virgil Gilman Bike Path has been implemented.
 Northbound traffic will need to use IL Rt 47 North to Main Street East to access Bliss Road.
-Traffic will only be permitted through the project area southbound. .
+Traffic will only be permitted through the project area southbound.

 Traffic will only be able to travel southwest bound from May Road to Capitol Drive through the project area.
 The detour will be in effect for approximately 5 months.
 As depicted on the attached map, the northeast bound detour will utilize Illinois Route 47 north to Main Street Road east.
 Access to Ke-De-Ka Road will be for Local Traffic Only.
 Throughout most of the bridge replacement project, access will be allowed to Bliss Woods Forest Preserve and the Village Bible Church entrance off Bliss Road.
 There may be minor, daily closures while work is being performed on these entrances.

 During work on the east side of Bliss Road, temporary access to the Midwest Greyhound Rescue will be provided along Bliss Road from Capitol Drive.
 Construction work hours will be from 7:00 am until 5:00 pm Monday thru Saturday.
 The overall bridge replacement project is anticipated to take approximately seven months to complete, weather permitting.